Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Slice To the End
-By leaving out the end index, the range will go to the end:
+By leaving out the end index, the range will go to the end.

 **Code Example**
 === "Jac"